 An Online Japanese Miscellany

 It may be surprising to some to find the Heian aristocrats played an outside game strikingly similar to a modern soccer exercise or hacky-sack.
-It was called kemari and was played with a deerskin-covered ball stuffed with sawdust which was about nine or ten inches in diameter.
+It was called kemari and was played with a deerskin-covered ball stuffed with sawdust which was about eight inches in diameter, with a mass of about 130g.

 Except for the fact that it seems so modern, this is actually a game that was phenomenally popular during the tenth-sixteenth centuries and beyond.
 In fact, there are still kemari players today, who come out especially around spring time to play the game on the grounds of shrines as part of seasonal festivities.
 These games are widely attended by spectators.

 Originally, there was no specific outfit worn by players.
-That is, they played in the clothes they were wearing when they decided to start the game.
+That is, they played in the clothes they were wearing when they decided to start the game; generally kariginu, suikan, hitatare, or similar clothes.
 The illustration here shows a scene of court nobles playing in their leisure robes.
-By the thirteenth or fourteenth century, however, a distinctive outfit emerged, which was based on the hitatare (albeit one with incredibly large sleeves, as the illustration below indicates).
+By the thirteenth or fourteenth century, however, a distinctive outfit emerged, which was based on the suikan, but with features similar to a hitatare.
+Called a mari-suikan, it has incredibly large sleeves, as the illustration to the left indicates, and an open front, with hitatare style chest cords (muna-himo) and decorative reinforcing knots (kotsuyu) rather than poms (kikutoji).
+This is worn with an eboshi and kuzu-bakama, which have large leather tsuyu, rather like those sometimes found on suô.
+Today they wear special shoes called kamogutus that are made of leather but have ties to keep them on the players feet, unlike those worn by Prince Naka no Ôe.

-Players form a circle, and one person tosses up the ball and kicks it back in the air with his foot.
-Apparently he can kick it back up as many times as he wishes (to make certain he has good control) before kicking it in a lob in the direction of the next player, who must keep the ball from dropping.
-The only part of the body that may touch the ball is the foot.
+The four primary mariashi take up positions in front of the trees in the four corners of the pitch (kikutsubo, but also called mariba, mariniwa, or kakari), and the assistants take up positions outside of this.
+Before beginning, each person gets a chance to kick the ball a few times, apparently testing it and getting a feel before getting into the game.
+Once the game begins, a player can kick it back up as many times as he wishes (to make certain he has good control) before kicking it in a lob in the direction of the next player, who must keep the ball from dropping.
+The only part of the body that may manipulate the ball is the foot, though the body can be used to stop the balls momentum or direct it down the leg and to the foot.
 The object, of course, is to kick the ball as many times as possible without letting it hit the ground.

-The person kicking the ball will say ariyaaa each time he kicks it back up, and "ari!" when he kicks it over to some one; this resulting ariyaaa, ariyaaa, ariyaaa, ari! is the equivalent of saying something like here we go, here we go, here we go, here!
+The person kicking the ball will say ariyaaa each time he kicks it back up, and "Ari!" when he kicks it over to someone; this resulting ariyaaa, ariyaaa, ariyaaa, ari! is the equivalent of saying something like here we go, here we go, here we go, here!
+Those who are receiving a ball will call out Ô! when it is at the peak of its arc.
+If several people go to receive then the person calling it the longest is the person who goes after the ball.

-The playing field, called a kikutsubo, is delineated by four trees, each planted in a corner of the zone.
+The playing field is delineated by four trees, each planted in a corner of the zone.
 Serious kemari playing nobles might actually have had these four trees planted in their yards to allow for play at any time.
 Others more commonly had a sapling of each in a large planter that was moved into place when the game was played, and moved out to storage or elsewhere when all was concluded.
-These four trees were a cherry, a maple, a willow, and a pine.
-Im led to the inclination that the portable trees also allowed the players to set the field to a size appropriate for the number of kickers.
+These four trees were a cherry, a maple, a willow, and a pine, though there are exceptions.
+For example, at the palace the area is defined with only pines, and at some shrine festivals in modern times they will use bamboo to designate the four points.
+Today, the size of the pitch is set to 15 meters on a side, though with portable trees this could easily be varied.

 Kemari world champions